X Close

 This pamphlet explains how personal information about you and your health is recorded and managed in our practice.
 We also have a written privacy policy describing how we manage personal information.
 You can receive a copy of our policy free of charge upon request or access it via our practice website.

 The ‘personal information’ we collect includes your name, date of birth, address/es, contact details, Medicare number, healthcare identifiers and health fund details.
 Medical information may include medical history and any care you may need.
 GPs need information about your past and present health in order to provide you with high-quality care.
-Our practice follows the guidelines of the RACGP’s Handbook for the management of health information in general practice, 3rd edition (the Handbook).
-The Handbook incorporates federal and state privacy legislation, and the Australian Privacy Principles, which requires that your personal information is kept private and secure.

 This practice takes steps to ensure that your medical records: